Stuart Hampshire: Biography

 Hampshire was born in Healing, Lincolnshire, the son of George Newton Hampshire, a fish merchant in nearby Grimsby.
-Hampshire was educated at Lockers Park School (where he overlapped with Guy Burgess), Repton School and Balliol College, Oxford, where he matriculated as a history scholar.
+Hampshire was educated at Lockers Park School in Hertfordshire (where he overlapped with Guy Burgess), Repton School and Balliol College, Oxford, where he matriculated as a history scholar.
 He did not confine himself to history, switching instead to the study of Greats and immersing himself in the study of painting and literature.
 As was the culture at Balliol, his intellectual development owed more to his gifted contemporaries than to academic tutors.
 Having taken a first class degree, in 1936 he was elected to a Fellowship of All Souls College, Oxford, where he researched and taught philosophy initially as an adherent of logical positivism.
 He participated in an informal discussion group with some of the leading philosophers of his day, including J. L. Austin, H. L. A. Hart, and Isaiah Berlin.

 In 1940, at the outbreak of World War II he enlisted in the army and was given a commission.
 Due to his lack of physical aptitude he was seconded to a position in military intelligence near London where he worked with Oxford colleagues such as Gilbert Ryle and Hugh Trevor-Roper.
 His encounters as interrogator with Nazi officers at the end of the war led to his insistence on the reality of evil.

 After the war, he worked for the government before resuming his career in philosophy.
 From 1947 to 1950, he taught at University College London, and was subsequently a fellow of New College, Oxford.
 His study Spinoza was first published in 1951.
 In 1955, he returned to All Souls, as a resident fellow and domestic bursar.

+In 1962 Hampshire was asked by the UK Treasury to conduct a review of GCHQ, covering technical, political, economic and strategic factors over the next ten years, including the relationship with the US National Security Agency through the UKUSA relationship.
+The 'Hampshire Report' set direction and funding for GCHQ for the future and put its relationship with the NSA at the centre of its growth.